huskcasaca/KBackup-Fabric/README.md

 ## 2.3 Automatic Regular Backup

-Currently KBackup does not support automatic backup by itself.
+Currently Rdiff Backup does not support automatic backup by itself.
 However, If application level scheduled tasks are available to you, such as *crontab* in Linux and *Task Scheduler* in Windows, you can use that to trigger backup tasks regularly.

 ### 2.3.1 On Linux/macOS